 - 7.5.1 The FHP shall specify harvest areas for understorey protection vs. avoidance techniques.
-Detail on understorey management techniques shall be described in the FHP harvest area comments and DHAPs. - 7.5.2 Understory discovered in the field, but not previously identified shall be treated as per 7.5.5 or 7.5.6. - 7.5.3 Stands shall be assigned to the deciduous or coniferous landbase in the FMP based on the approved vegetation inventory. - 7.5.4 Damage to some understorey may be unavoidable but understorey management should be done where feasible.
+Detail on understorey management techniques shall be described in the FHP harvest area comments and DHAPs. - 7.5.2 Understory discovered in the field, but not previously identified shall be managed as per 7.5.4 or 7.5.5.
+Where possible, priority will be to defer high density unmapped conifer, track as variance and trade with a mapped DU(A) stand with low density conifer understorey.
+See 4.1.1 for tracking the variance. - 7.5.3 Stands shall be assigned to the deciduous or coniferous landbase in the FMP based on the approved vegetation inventory. - 7.5.4 Avoidance methods (see discussion) shall be used to protect the conifer understorey where harvesting contains less than 500 stems per hectare (sph) of pre-harvest acceptable stems. - 7.5.5 Unless approved by Alberta, patches consisting of greater than 2ha with at least 500 sph of pre-harvest acceptable stems, shall utilize protection methods (see discussion) to protect the conifer understorey.

+- 7.5.6 Damage to some understorey may be unavoidable but understorey management should be done where feasible.
 Acceptable coniferous understories shall be avoided at all stocking densities; greater attention shall be given to protection of understories as their value increases.
-The value of the understory may depend upon any of the following factors: - density; - height; - spatial distribution; - condition;

-- species. - 7.5.5 Avoidance methods (see discussion) shall be used to protect the white spruce understorey where harvesting contains less than 500 stems per hectare (sph) of pre-harvest acceptable stems. - 7.5.6 Unless approved by Alberta, patches consisting of greater than 2ha with at least 500 sph of pre-harvest acceptable stems, shall utilize protection methods (see discussion) to protect the white spruce understorey. - 7.5.7 Post-harvest assessments shall be done by the company with the responsibility for reforestation to assess the success of understorey protection planning and to provide additional information for reforestation. - 7.5.8 Pre-harvest acceptable stems are two metres or more in height, have 50% or more live crown, are of good health and vigour, and are crop trees as defined by the Reforestation Standard of Alberta or successor. - 7.5.9 Post-harvest acceptable stems have 50% or more live crown and less than 25% of the crown lost due to top breakage, bole scars (bark removed to the cambium) less than 10 cm (vertical length) and less than 20% of the bole circumference, and are crop trees as defined by the Reforestation Standard of Alberta.
+The value of the understory may depend upon any of the following factors: - density; - height; - spatial distribution; - condition; - species. - 7.5.7 Understorey management is required during all phases of timber operations (i.e. falling, skidding, hauling, reclamation and reforestation). - 7.5.8 Post-harvest assessments shall be done by the company with the responsibility for reforestation to assess the success of understorey protection planning and to provide additional information for reforestation. - 7.5.9 Where understories are to be protected, harvest areas shall be designed and operated to minimize the risk of blowdown to understorey trees. - 7.5.10 Pre-harvest acceptable stems are two metres or more in height, have 50% or more live crown, are of good health and vigour, and are crop trees as defined by the Reforestation Standard of Alberta. - 7.5.11 Post-harvest acceptable stems have 50% or more live crown and less than 25% of the crown lost due to top breakage, bole scars (bark removed to the cambium) less than 10 cm (vertical length) and less than 20% of the bole circumference, and are crop trees as defined by the Reforestation Standard of Alberta.